bakhshiali/bakhshiali.github.io/_pages/about.md

 	<li>School of Physics, Institute For Research In Fundamental Sciences (IPM), Iran.</li>
 	<li>Motamed Cancer Institute, Iran.</li>
 </ol> <br>
 He has worked as Research assistant (RA) and Researcher at Iran university of science and technology (Now), Institute For Research In Fundamental Sciences (2021/6/22-2023/6/22), and Motamed Cancer Institute (Now).
 His works as a biotechnology author have been published in Taylor & Francis, ACS and Elsevier.
-His academic supervisors were <a href="https://www.scopus.com/authid/detail.uri?authorId=36599143100"></a>Prof. Dr. Abbas Rahdar, <a href="https://www.scopus.com/authid/detail.uri?authorId=49864154500">Dr. Seyed Morteza Naghib</a>, <a href="https://www.scopus.com/authid/detail.uri?authorId=26321629400">Dr. Maisam Jalaly</a>. <br>
+His academic supervisors were <a href="https://www.scopus.com/authid/detail.uri?authorId=36599143100">Prof. Dr. Abbas Rahdar</a>, <a href="https://www.scopus.com/authid/detail.uri?authorId=49864154500">Dr. Seyed Morteza Naghib</a>, <a href="https://www.scopus.com/authid/detail.uri?authorId=26321629400">Dr. Maisam Jalaly</a>. <br>
 <b>If there is a fully funded PhD position in Nanobiotechnology/Nanotechnology and you wish we deserve it, please Let us know.</b>

 <div class="wrapper">